Lawrence1024/FBLAComputerGameSimulation/README.md

 How to Run the Game
 ============
    1. Download the folder ([GoldCoastSection_MarkKeppelHighSchool](https://www.dropbox.com/s/zw8uktvhfj8xoo7/GoldCost%20Test.zip?dl=0 "Click here"))
-      * You do not have to have a Dropbox account to download
+      * You are NOT required to have a Dropbox account to download
       * Click the download button on the top right corner
    2. Right-click on the folder and unzip it (click on extract all)
    3. Open the unzipped folder and double click on FBLAPuzzle.exe